OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:29

-> Of Kish: the son of Kish, Jerahmeel.
+> Of Kish: Jerahmeel, son of Kish.

 ---